|Member Profile: Kerrigan Sheehan

 NaNoWriMo 2013 (Untitled)

-Unlike many authors, I don\'t put a percentage next to these.
+Unlike many authors, I don't put a percentage next to these.
 There are a few reasons for this.
-One is that, in most cases, I simply don\'t know how long something is going to be until I\'m at least halfway through it, so I wouldn\'t be able to give an accurate percentage in many cases.
-Another is that I write most things by hand, meaning that some stories end up with several chapters written ahead of what\'s posted.
+One is that, in most cases, I simply don't know how long something is going to be until I'm at least halfway through it, so I wouldn't be able to give an accurate percentage in many cases.
+Another is that I write most things by hand, meaning that some stories end up with several chapters written ahead of what's posted.
 I also tend to chapterdump, and there are instances where I might think that something is going to be a single chapter until I edit and split it into two (or even three) chapters, which messes up any count that I may have had.
 Sometimes, I can guess by chapter count.
 Other times, I can guess by word count.
 I don't really have a solid system.

 Rules for Derivative Works